Covid inquiry hears of ‘grievous harm’ suffered by children behind closed doors

 Inquiry chairwoman Baroness Heather Hallett said the pandemic’s impact on children and young people was “severe and, for many, long-lasting”, as they missed educational opportunities, social interaction and for the most at-risk they lost protection from abuse.

-Counsel to the inquiry Clair Dobbin KC said the closure of schools “starkly highlighted” their importance as the agency which knows children and families best.
+Ms Dobbin said the closure of schools “starkly highlighted” their importance as the agency which knows children and families best.

 She said evidence will be produced, during the next four weeks of hearings, that there was a decline in the number of children referred to social services during school closures.